gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 We are changing to a source-available license now, so technically you can still read the code, even file a PR to the repository.
 With a contributor agreement (CRA) in place, you can even upstream your changes.
 It is fair to ask why would anyone do that now that we are not open-source?

 We think that the only sustainable contributions to open-source is the scratch your own itch ones.
 And if you itch and you fix it, you want that upstreamed.
-If the project makers are decent guys, we aim to be, practioners will not mind our license.
+If the project makers are decent guys, we aim to be, practitioners will not mind our license.

 ### Public Utility Software

-There is a class of open-source software that run the world today.
+There is a class of open-source software that runs the world today.
 Those software should be open-source in our view.
 The upside is so big that our industry would shatter without them.

 Gimlet is not like these.
 Gimlet is single-purpose glue around other open-source projects.